wschaef/architecture-kata-2023/README.md

 <!-- TOC end -->

+There is also an [interactive view](https://wschaef.github.io/architecture-kata-2023/diagrams/C4) on the logical and deployment view.

 We also happy to share [lessons learned](lessons-learned.md) from some of our team members.

 ## Team Members